From day one, Files.com has always set itself apart by offering deeply powerful group management functionality.

 Delegate Group Administration to Group Administrators

-We provide Group Administrator capability on our Enterprise and Enterprise Premier plans, allowing you to delegate user creation to trusted group members that you select.
+We provide Group Administrator capability on our Power and Premier plans, allowing you to delegate user creation to trusted group members that you select.

 You’ve made it easy for them, because they can’t accidentally assign the wrong permissions (you’ve already assigned permissions at the group level), and group administrators don’t have any other administrative rights that could get them into trouble.
 So, you’ve just made it easier for yourself too.